parmes/parmes/solfec-1.0/user/solfec.rst

     and contains valid output data SOLFEC is created in 'READ' mode, otherwise SOLFEC is created in 'WRITE' mode)

-Some parameters can be accessed as members of a SOLFEC object, cf. :numref:`solfec-params`.
+Some parameters can be accessed as members of a SOLFEC object, cf. :numref:`solfec-1.0-params`.

-.. _solfec-params:
+.. _solfec-1.0-params:

 .. table:: SOLFEC object parameters.